junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ### Get OpenSSH
 ---
-To start this assignment you will need to install OpenSSH, this allows you to use SSH, , to connect to remote locations that support this kind of connection.
+To start this assignment you will need to install OpenSSH, this allows you to use SSH to connect to remote locations that support this kind of connection.

 Follow this link and then continue below when done.